 Funding for Lending

-The Bank of England have launched a new ‘Funding for lending’ scheme where the Bank of England help underwrite loans and help decrease cost of lending.
+The Bank of England has launched a new ‘Funding for lending’ scheme where the Bank of England helps underwrite loans and helps decrease the cost of lending.
 So far five major banks have signed up for the scheme.
 BBC

 - Banks and building societies can initially borrow Treasury bills up to 5% of the amount they currently lend